The SEEK Approach

 Administering the PQ-R:

-We recommend using the improved SEEK PQ-R rather than the earlier version.
 The PQ-R should be given to parents at regular checkups between 0-5 years of age.
 We don't suggest giving it at the first visit if there is not yet a relationship with the parent.
 It may be easiest to use at each visit, but it needs to fit in with other questionnaires so as not to overly burden parents and professionals.
 Parents have not complained about completing it repeatedly.
 As a family's circumstances can naturally change, it is important to ask parents to complete the PQ-R periodically.

 Provide parents with the PQ-R in advance of the well child visit.
 Usually the medical or nursing assistant provides the PQ-R on a clipboard to the parent when placing them in an exam room.
 They can introduce the PQ-R saying something like "we're trying to improve the care we give to kids and families.
 Please fill this out and give it to your doctor/nurse at the start of the visit.
 The PQ-R is best completed in privacy rather than in a waiting area.